China–Sweden relations: 2010s

-The year 2010 marked the 60th anniversary of Chinese-Swedish diplomatic relations.
-The celebrations drew attention in China, as Sweden had been the first Western country to establish diplomatic relations with the country.
-This resulted in the creation of the Nordic Confucius Institute in Sweden to further promote and develop China-Swedish relationships.

 The disappearance of five Hong Kong booksellers including notably the extrajudicial rendition of author–publisher Gui Minhai, a Swedish national, from his residence in Thailand in late 2015 would catalyse sharp deterioration in relations.
 The Chinese government had been silent about holding him in custody for three months, at which point a controversial video confession was broadcast on mainland media.
 On 5 January 2016, the Minister for Foreign Affairs stated that they took a "serious view" on Gui's disappearance.

 On 2 September 2018, a Chinese tourist named Zeng caused a diplomatic incident because he had incorrectly booked a hostel accommodation.
 Zeng and his elderly parents arrived a day early.
 They were not allowed to sleep in the lobby overnight, and were forcibly ejected by police when they refused to leave.
 Zeng accused the Swedish police of having used excess violence.
 The Chinese Foreign Ministry responded with a security warning on travel to Sweden.

+Uyghurs

 In July 2019, British UN Ambassador Karen Pierce delivered a joint international statement on Xinjiang at the United Nations General Assembly's Third Committee on behalf of 23 countries, including Sweden.
-The countries said they shared concerns raised by the United Nations International Convention on the Elimination of All Forms of Racial Discrimination regarding “credible reports of mass detention; efforts to restrict cultural and religious practices; mass surveillance disproportionately targeting ethnic Uyghurs; and other human rights violations and abuses.”
-They called on China to comply with its national and international obligations to respect human rights, including freedom of religion, and allow UN human rights monitors access to detention centers.
+The countries said they shared concerns raised by the United Nations International Convention on the Elimination of All Forms of Racial Discrimination regarding "credible reports of mass detention; efforts to restrict cultural and religious practices; mass surveillance disproportionately targeting ethnic Uyghurs; and other human rights violations and abuses."
+They called on China to comply with its national and international obligations to respect human rights, including freedom of religion, and allow UN human rights monitors access to internment camps.